kenshohara/3D-ResNets-PyTorch/README.md

 The paper will appear in ICCV 2017 Workshop (Chalearn).

 This code includes only training and testing on the Kinetics dataset.
-**If you want to classify your videos using our pretrained models, use [this code](https://github.com/kenshohara/video-classification-3d-cnn-pytorch).**
+**If you want to classify your videos or extract video features of them using our pretrained models, use [this code](https://github.com/kenshohara/video-classification-3d-cnn-pytorch).**

 **The Torch (Lua) version of this code is available [here](https://github.com/kenshohara/3D-ResNets).**